Boulder–Deer Creek Pass

 Mountain pass in Washington state, U.S.

 Boulder–Deer Creek Pass is a mountain pass through the Kettle River Range of Ferry County, Washington, United States.
 County Road 602, the Boulder Creek Road, formerly called the Deer Creek-Boulder Creek Road, traverses the pass from Curlew to U.S. Route 395.
 The pass is located in the northern section of Ferry County and is the northern most pass across the Kettle River Range in the county.
 With an elevation of 4,600 ft, it is lower than the more frequently traveled Sherman Pass to the south.
 The pass is the northern terminus of the Kettle Crest Trail, a National Recreation Trail itself part of the greater Pacific Northwest National Scenic Trail.

 Route

 Boulder–Deer Creek Pass is fully paved two-lane road and one of several critical secondary roads that provide access into and out of Ferry County.
 Its eastern terminus is with U.S. Route 395 south of Orient, while the western end forms a junction with State Route 21 at Curlew, and the western continuation of the road is labeled as the West Kettle River Road.
 Boulder Creek Road is one of three passes crossing the Kettle River Range, and the northern most.
 To the south are Sherman Pass which is traversed by State Route 20, and in the southern Kettle River Range is Bridge Creek Pass between State Route 21 and Inchelium.
-The road starts at approximately 1,800 ft at Curlew and climbs up to an crest of 4,600 ft and then drops back down to about 1,400 ft at Highway 395.
+The road starts at approximately 1,800 ft at Curlew and climbs up to a crest of 4,600 ft and then drops back down to about 1,400 ft at Highway 395.